Ottawa Lawyer: Accident Compensation for Out-of-Pocket Damages (Economic Loss)

 Ontario accident victims are only entitled to 80% of their pre-trial loss of income.
 They are entitled to 100% of post-trial losses.

 If you had a straight salaried position that you can no longer do, it will be relatively easy to calculate your past loss of income.
 However, you will want to be aware of any raises or bonuses your co-workers received if you would have received the same.

 Calculating your loss of income is trickier when your pre-accident work was irregular, your career was on an upward trajectory, or market conditions in your position were changing, for better or for worse.
 It is also more challenging to calculate income loss for people who are self-employed.

 If you are retrained to work at another position, the income from your new position will have to be factored into your claim for losses.

 It is vitally important to track, calculate, document, and fairly project your loss of income claim and any related loss of a future pension.
-We commonly use an economist, forensic accountant and/or an actuary to perform these types of calculations.
+We commonly use an economist, forensic accountant, and/or actuary to perform these types of calculations.

-Out of pocket expenses for other services you are required to purchase because of your accident should also be tracked.
-For example, if you are unable to drive for four months because of a leg cast, you will have had transportation expenses.
+Out-of-pocket expenses for other services you are required to purchase because of your accident should also be tracked.
+For example, if you are unable to drive for four months because of a leg cast, you will have transportation expenses.
 You will need receipts and records to prove those losses.
 If you were driven by a loved one, a record of that person’s time will be important.